Here are our hints and tips for anyone taking on a new licensed premises

-There are a few vital things that you need to do before taking on or taking over a licenced premises:
+There are a few vital things that you need to do before taking on or taking over an existing licensed premises.
+The list is non exhaustive and as a starting point we strongly advise you undertake a comprehensive look at the full licence history and current position.

 - Check the plan attached to the licence is the same as the actual physical layout of the premises.
 If the premises have changed and the licence has not been updated, then an offence is currently being committed.
 If you buy the premises you are effectively taking over responsibility for that offence